 Mavaddat N, Peock S, Frost D, Ellis S, Platte R, Fineberg E, et al. Cancer risks for BRCA1 and BRCA2 mutation carriers: results from prospective analysis of EMBRACE.
 J Natl Cancer Inst.
 2013 Jun 5;105(11):812-22.
 Epub 2013 Apr 29.

 Morch LS, Lokkegaard E, Andreasen AH, Kruger-Kjaer, Lidegaard O. Hormone therapy and ovarian cancer.
 JAMA.
 2009 Jul 15;302(3):298-305.

 Moyer VA; U.S. Preventive Services Task Force.
 Risk assessment, genetic counseling, and genetic testing for BRCA-related cancer in women: U.S. Preventive Services Task Force recommendation statement.
 Ann Intern Med.
 2014 Feb 18;160(4):271-81.
 PMID: 24366376 www.ncbi.nlm.nih.gov/pubmed/24366376.

 Moyer VA; U.S. Preventive Services Task Force.
 Screening for ovarian cancer: U.S. Preventive Services Task Force reaffirmation recommendation statement.
 Ann Intern Med.
 2012 Dec 18;157(12):900-4.

 National Comprehensive Cancer Network.
-NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines): Ovarian cancer: including fallopian tube cancer and primary peritoneal cancer.
-Version 2.2013.
+Ovarian cancer including fallopian tube cancer and primary peritoneal cancer.
+Version 3.2014.